-What Is the Australian Tourist Visa (visa subclass 676)?
+What is the Australian tourist visa (visa subclass 676)?

 The subclass 676 Australian tourist visa allowed for either a single or multiple-entry stay in Australia for tourism, for a period of time determined by the Australian Immigration Department.
-This could have been either a 3, 6 or 12-month period of validity, depending on the needs and purpose of the traveler.
+This could have been either a 3, 6 or 12-month period of validity, depending on the needs and purpose of the traveller.

-What Visa Do I Need for Tourism in Australia?
+What visa do I need for tourism in Australia?

 Those previously eligible for the Australia tourist visa now need to apply for a different type of Australian visa for tourism.
-Citizens of 45 eligible countries are currently able to apply online for the ETA Australia or the eVisitor visa for Australia.
+Citizens of tens of eligible countries are currently able to apply online for the ETA Australia or the eVisitor visa for Australia.

 If already in the country on the old 676 Australia tourist visa, eligible citizens may be able to apply for the visitor visa (subclass 600) to stay longer for tourism.
-The application must be submitted at least two weeks before the current tourist visa for Australia expires.
+The application must be submitted at least 2 weeks before the current tourist visa for Australia expires.

 Citizens with a “No further stay” condition on their Australian tourist visa will not be eligible to apply for another type of Australia visa for tourism at the present time.